dtinth/cu-writer-fonts/README.md

 - `glyphs.json`: Contains the final JSON metadata.
 - `glyphs.d.ts`: Contains the TypeScript type definitions for the JSON metadata.

+> [!NOTE]
+> Right now, the bitmaps from the HP-family fonts are variable-sized, although the glyphs are monospaced.
+> It is assume that the header should contain information on how to correctly render this variable-size bitmap, but it has not yet been studied.
+> The raw header content is available in the JSON metadata, base64 encoded.

 ## Glyphs

 ![Glyphs](glyphs.png)